Volunteering at Volunteer Ireland

 Our joint programme with Fingal Volunteer Centre allows us the opportunity to offer episodic volunteering through our Event Volunteers programme.
 Event Volunteers get to play an important role as ambassadors at some of the best festivals and events.
 The programme is one of the most inclusive around, our volunteers are aged 18 to 75 and represent 76 nationalities.

 No matter which area a volunteer is involved in, we ensure they feel part of the whole team.
 Office-based volunteers attend staff meetings and training days.
 All volunteers have a specific programme of work and we strive to make sure the relationship is mutually beneficial.

 “I certainly believe that everyone would benefit from volunteering, as it provides opportunities to not only help others but help your self-development.
 It was great to work with a group of people who were always happy and motivated to be promoting volunteering and volunteering opportunities in Ireland.This internship enabled me to become more open minded, to discover various aspects about volunteering, to give back to the community and to meet & work with great people.” – Bastin Jose, former volunteer at Volunteer Ireland

 We engage volunteers as the need arises and advertise all of our available roles on www.volunteer.ie.
 Roles may also be advertised on www.activelink.ie and across social media.
 Potential volunteers are invited to informal interviews and successful candidates receive a full induction and ongoing support and supervision.
 Volunteers also sign a volunteer agreement and are given Volunteer Ireland’s volunteer policy, which outlines how we involve volunteers.

-If you would like to volunteer with us, keep an eye on this page.
-If there are no vacancies that suit you but you feel that you have a particular skill you’d like to offer please email us on email@example.com.
+If you would like to volunteer with us, keep an eye on our vacancies page.
+If there are no vacancies that suit you but you feel that you have a particular skill you’d like to offer please email us on firstname.lastname@example.org.